vlstill/tedi/memory-models.md

 These memory models are usually derived from hardware or programming language memory models.
 In older works, most notable memory models (apart from Sequential Consistency) were memory models of the SPARC processors which can be configured for different memory models (in order from most strict to most relaxed): Total Store Order (TSO), Partial Store Order (PSO), Relaxed Memory Order (RMO) \cite{SPARC94}.
 Later memory models include Non-Speculative Writes (NSW) memory model which is more relaxed then PSO but less relaxed then RMO and is notable because reachability problem of programs with finite state processes under NSW is decidable while for RMO this problem is not decidable, which makes this memory models significant even if it does not describe any hardware implementation.
-Further significant memory models include the `x86` (and `x86-64`) memory model formalized as `x86`-TSO, POWER and ARM memory models, and memory models of certain programming languages, namely Java Memory Models (Java was the first mainstream programming language with defined memory model), C11 and C++11.
+Further significant memory models include the `x86` (and `x86-64`) memory model formalized as `x86`-TSO, POWER and ARM memory models, and memory models of certain programming languages, namely Java (Java was the first mainstream programming language with defined memory model), C#, and C/C++11.

 ## Sequential Consistency {#sec:sc}

-Under sequential consistency all memory actions are immediately globally visible.
-That is, in the axiomatic description it holds that $\rel{ppo} = \rel{po}$ and $\rel{grf} = \rel{rf}$.
+Under sequential consistency all memory actions are immediately globally visible and thereforec can be ordered by a total order (i.e. an execution of parallel program is an interleaving of actions of its threads).
 Furthermore, there are no fences as SC has no need for them.
 In the operational semantics, this corresponds to machine without any caches and buffers where every write is immediately propagated to the global memory and every read reads directly from the memory.
 This is the most intuitive and strongest memory model and it is often used by program analysers, but it is not used in most modern hardware.
-This memory model corresponds to the interleaving semantics of parallel programs and therefore is the simplest to implement in analyzers of parallel programs.

 ## Total Store Order {#sec:tso}

-Total store order (TSO) allows reordering of writes with following reads originating from the same thread that access different memory locations, i.e. it relaxes $w \rel{po} r$ pairs where $\loc{w} \neq \loc{r}$.
+Total store order (TSO) was introduced in the context of SPARC processors \cite{SPARC}.
+Iallows reordering of writes with following reads originating from the same thread that access different memory locations, i.e. it relaxes $w \rel{po} r$ pairs where $\loc{w} \neq \loc{r}$.
 Also, the thread that invokes a read can read value from a program-order-preceding write even if this write is not globally visible yet (that is \rel{rfi} is not subset of \rel{grf}) \cite{TODO}.

 Operational semantics can be described by a machine which has an unbounded, processor-local FIFO store buffer in each processor.
 Writes are stored into the store buffer in the order in which they are executed.
 If a read occurs, the processor first consults its local store buffer and it it contains an entry for the loaded address it reads newest such entry.
-If there is no entry in the local store buffer, the value is read from the memory.]
+If there is no entry in the local store buffer, the value is read from the memory.
 An any point the oldest value from the store buffer can be removed from the buffer and stored to the memory.
-This way the writes in the store buffer are visible only to the processor which issued them until they are (non-deterministically) flushed to the memory \cite{TODO}.
+This way the writes in the store buffer are visible only to the processor which issued them until they are (non-deterministically) flushed to the memory.
 Machines which implement TSO-like memory models will usually provide memory barriers which flush the store buffer \cite{hw_view_for_sw_hackers, x86tso}.
-A prominent example of TSO-like hardware are `x86` and `x86-64` processors.

 An example of TSO-allowed run which is not allowed under SC can be found in \autoref{fig:tso}.